 - In September 2015, the UN adopted the Sustainable Development Agenda, which included mental health as a target of the third goal: “Ensure healthy lives and promote well-being for all at all ages.”

-HAI emphasizes two key elements in its trauma-informed work:
+HAI emphasizes two key elements in our trauma-informed work:

-- Direct care programs, which provide survivors of trauma and violence with the support necessary for healing
+- Direct MHPSS service programs, which provide the support necessary for healing

-- Capacity-building of mental health systems through training, education, and collaboration with professionals, paraprofessionals, community members, institutions, and government entities to respond effectively and compassionately to the needs of trauma-affected communities
+- Capacity-building of mental health systems through training, education, advocacy, and collaboration with professionals, paraprofessionals, community members, institutions, and government entities to respond effectively and compassionately to the needs of affected individuals and communities